olivercalder/perg/notes.md

 # TODO:

-Set upper limit on buffer size, even for text files.
+- Set upper limit on buffer size, even for text files
+- Figure out how to eliminate epsilon transitions
+  - Ideally, never return from `build_nfa` with epsilon transitions still in place
+- Figure out how to handle `!( ... )`
+  - For now, don't allow expressions containing that form